1. Birth of a Thief

 Not all criminals are orphans or come from a broken home.
 Devin was never abused, his parents were never drunk, and they didn’t use drugs either.
 They fed him, they treated him well, and they sent him to school so that he would learn something and be able to stand on his own two feet one trial.
 Nobody ever tried to murder them, and they didn’t die from a horrible disease either.
 On the contrary, they are still alive and well twenty-two arcs after Devin’s birth.

 He is their only child.
-His parents wanted more children, but his mother was already almost forty when he was born, and it was just not meant to be.
+His parents wanted more children, but his mother was already over forty when he was born, and it was just not meant to be.
 They weren’t rich, but they had their own little house in Andaris.
-His father, Daniel, was a labourer, and his mother, Emma, worked as a maid in the house of a judge.
-They were in love and happy.
+His father, Daniel, was a labourer, and his mother, Emma, worked as a servant in the house of a judge.

 Devin was an active child.
 He loved to sing and dance, and he had a gift for languages as well.
 Had his parents been richer, they would have hired tutors to foster his talents, but they didn’t have that kind of money.
 They occasionally allowed him visit their neighbour though.
 He owned an old, beat-up lute, and he would sometimes let Devin play on it if he helped him with the work around the house.
 Since an accident he had trouble walking.